21r21a33333/openfhe-secure-maxcosine/README.md

 ---

-**Note**: This implementation demonstrates the core concepts of privacy-preserving similarity search using homomorphic encryption.
-While optimized for the 1K vector prototype, it provides a solid foundation for scaling to production requirements.
+**Note**: This implementation demonstrates advanced privacy-preserving similarity search using state-of-the-art homomorphic encryption techniques.
+The system combines multiparty computation, polynomial approximations, and parallel processing to deliver both privacy and performance for encrypted similarity search applications.